crcn/beanpoll.js/README.md

 Beanpole - Routing on Steroids
 ==============================

-Beanpole is a universal routing framework built for whatever your heart desires.
-Use it for HTTP, WebSockets, or use it as a plugin framework.
+Beanpole is a universal routing framework on steriods.
+Use it for HTTP, WebSockets, or go ahead and use it to distrubte your application across platforms.

 What are some features?
 -----------------------

 - Fully fledged routing framework with syntactic sugar (see below for examples).
-- Messages are streamed, so you can go ahead and use it with large files.
+- Messages are streamed, so you can send large files back and forth.
+- Data-bind to any channel via push / pull.
+- Distribution built in, helping you create decoupled, scalable applications.
+- Asyncronous

 Code Usage